E. Pauline Johnson: Romantic life

-Pauline Johnson attracted many potential suitors, and her sister recalled more than half a dozen marriage proposals from Euro-Canadians in her lifetime.
+Johnson attracted many potential suitors, and her sister recalled more than half a dozen marriage proposals from Euro-Canadians in her lifetime.
 Though the number of official romantic interests remains unknown, two later romances were identified as Charles R. L. Drayton in 1890 and Charles Wuerz in 1900.
 But, Johnson never married nor remained in relationships for very long.
 She was said to have flirted with boys in Grand River.
 Later she wrote what was described as "intensely erotic poetry."
 Due to her career, she was unwilling to set aside her racial heritage and adapt to placate partners or in-laws.
 Despite everything, Johnson consistently had a strong network of supportive female friends and attested to the importance they had in her life.